Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 4. Real time usage:
    1. Scrolling: Update a UI component every 200ms while the user is scrolling.
    2. API requests: Limit the number of API requests per second to prevent overwhelming the server.
+5. Throttle is typically twist grip on the handlebar that the rider uses to accelerate or decelerate the bike.
+Throttling means controlling the engine speed using throttle

 ```JS
 ```